-It is so important to raise a group of Christian children, your children, who are able to be leaders for the next generation.
+Parenthood is so important for raising up a group of Christian children, your children, who are able to be leaders for the next generation.

 We discussed leadership in church today when we were studying about the life of Joseph.
 Joseph had decided to make God’s concerns more important that his own concerns.
 His determination to do right even under very tempting and trying circumstances allowed him to be used of God in amazing ways later in his life.